DanielBradford/rubic/README.md

 <img style="width:100%"  src="documents/screenshots/profile_cards.png">

 ## **My Recipes**
-This page displays all recipes contrbuted by the user.
+This page displays all recipes contributed by the user.
 The number in brackets counts the total amount.

 This page presents the add recipe button which redirects the user to the add recipe page.
 This allows the user to add a recipe.